AnyChart/docs.anychart.com/Gantt_Chart_NEW/Resource_Chart.md

 To learn how to configure connectors, see the [Elements: Project Chart](Elements/Resource_Chart#connectors) article.

 Please note that a period can have several predecessors, but only one successor.
-Also, a period can be at the same time a successor to one task or tasks and a predecessor to another.
+Also, a period can be at the same time a successor to one period or periods and a predecessor to another.
 All these nuances are illustrated by the sample below, which visualizes the following dependencies between periods:

 * 28 Jan (predecessor) &#8594; 07 Jan (successor) – `"start-finish"`
 * 01 Mar (predecessor) &#8594; 05 Mar (successor) – `"start-start"`